top of page

 Water points

-We created 40 “check-dams” which are small water reservoirs.
-This water will gently seep into the ground and bring life to it.
+We've built 40 "check-dams," which are small reservoirs.
+This water will slowly seep into the soil and bring life to it.

 Resilience against drought and global warming